Miss USA 2020: Pageant

-Preliminary round

-Prior to the final competition, the delegates competed the preliminary competition, which the judges and a presentation show where they competed in swim wear and evening gown.
-It was held on November 6 at Graceland Exhibition Center and the Soundstage in Memphis hosted by Christian Murphy and Cheslie Kryst.

-Finals
+Format

-For the first time since Miss USA 2012, the number of finalists increased to 16, up from 15 in previous years.
+For the first time since 2012, the number of finalists increased to sixteen, up from fifteen in previous years.
+The results of the preliminary competition — which consisted of the swimsuit competition, the evening gown competition, and the closed-door interview determined the first fifteen semi-finalists who advanced at the first cut.
 The sixteenth finalist was determined through an online vote from the viewing public.
 During the final competition, the top sixteen competed in swimsuit, and the top ten in evening gown.
 The top five format returned for the first time since Miss USA 2015, where the five finalists competed in two question rounds.
 The winner and her runners-up were determined by a panel of judges.